osg-htc/operations/docs/create_a_service.md

-# Adding a new service at the GOC
+# Adding a new service at the IU-ops

 There are a series of steps needed to create a fully supported service at IU.